-McCrady's is the Charleston institution where Sean Brock got his start in the city over ten years ago and has a long history as a neighborhood watering hole and pub that stretches back to the 1700s.
-In 2016, the cozy building, with its brick interior and homey bar tucked away on Unity Alley, got a makeover and was renamed McCrady's Tavern.
-McCrady's moved next door as is now a ticketed, prix fixe dinner-only restaurant where an ever-changing 14-course menu dazzles and delights.
-At the more accessible tavern, Brock says he took his inspiration for the revamped spot from the Gilded Age, with old-school items like calf's head soup and veal blanquettes sitting alongside dishes such as "beet au poivre."
+The restaurant where Sean Brock got his start, McCrady’s has a long history as a neighborhood watering hole and pub that goes all the way back to the 1700s.
+In 2016, however, the cozy building, with its brick interior and homey bar, got a makeover and was renamed McCrady’s Tavern.
+The original concept moved next door on Unity Alley and now functions as a ticketed, dinner-only restaurant where guests enjoy a 14-course menu of dazzling dishes.
+The Gilded Age serves as the inspiration at the more accessible tavern, where you'll find old-school items like calf’s head soup and veal blanquettes side by side more modern dishes such as beet au poivre.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 McCrady's, housed in a building that served as a tavern over two hundred years ago, is a great place to get a fancy, creative prix fixe meal.
 It's also a great spot just to sit at the bar and order a cocktail and some snacks: you still get to sample Sean Brock's food and the low-lit, exposed-brick interior.